yashvardhancn44/nike-practice/01-INTERVIEW-PRIORITY.md

 - It can be scenario based like sales questions having 3 tables how to find out highest or second highest selling product as per category wise along with geo

 # 3. Cisco Project experience - (read end to end - know all points - second highest priority after)

+# 4. Heena Mallick knowledge

+## 5. Read also on AWS basics (and everything that can be asked in interveiw from heena point of view.)

 # top 10 questions +10+10(t:30) for each topic (first focus on JD) (second on resume) - REVISE 3 TIMES